MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-android.md

 - Be sure your devices are [supported](supported-devices-browsers.md).
 - Factory reset the devices.
 This step is required.
 - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), connect your Intune organization account to your Managed Google Play account.
-When you connect, Intune automatically adds the Company Portal app and other common Android Enterprise apps to the devices.
+When you connect, Intune automatically adds the Intune app and other common Android Enterprise apps to the devices.
 For the specific steps, see [Connect your Intune account to your Managed Google Play account](../enrollment/connect-intune-android-enterprise.md).
 - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), create an enrollment profile, and have your dedicated device group(s) ready.
 For the specific steps, see [Set up Intune enrollment of Android Enterprise dedicated devices](../enrollment/android-kiosk-enroll.md).
 - Enroll the devices in Intune.
 For the specific steps, see [Enroll your Android Enterprise devices](../enrollment/android-dedicated-devices-fully-managed-enroll.md).